Rock to Recovery

 These are some of the most salient advantages of this therapeutic method:

-· stepping out of one’s comfort zone and learning how to cope with that
+- Stepping out of one’s comfort zone and learning how to cope.

 These benefits make indirect contributions to the results achieved in other forms of therapy, that focus on replacing negative thoughts with positive, accepting negative emotions and working through them and handling craving.
 It also reinforces the coping skills taught in therapy and the relaxation skills trained in yoga and meditation.